 - Don't post obscene, harassing, discriminatory, violent, vulgar, or hateful content. - Don't add people you don't know to your social media accounts. - Don't overshare. - Don't say anything online that you wouldn't say in person. - Don't get caught up in other people's drama.
 You don't have to take part in a conversation that makes you uncomfortable. - Don't feed trolls.
-If someone is being mean or disrespectful to you, let it go.
-It's not worth it.
+If someone is being mean or disrespectful to you, let it go or block them.